racoll/CV/README.md

 Analysis and summary emerging market equity funds.
 Using data draw-down programmes followed by detailed analysis of comparable performance.

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

 #### Technological Development

  Blockchain, time stamping service.
 Mutual distributed ledger.

- Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)